mook-as/kubecf-docs/content/en/docs/Contribution guidelines/_index.md

     questions, requesting changes, and generally discussing the submission with the submitter and among themselves.

+  - PRs from branches of this repository are automatically tested [in the CI](https://concourse.suse.dev/teams/main/pipelines/kubecf).
+    For forks, you should ask a maintainer of this repository to trigger a build.
+Automated triggers have been disabled for security reasons.

   - After all issues with the request are resolved, and CI has passed, a developer will merge it into master.